 3.2 The following interface distances are intended to protect residential amenity and living conditions by preventing unacceptable harm from matters such as overlooking, loss of privacy/outlook or being over-dominant.
+These interface distances may have to be increased if there is a significant difference in ground levels between the properties.

 From То Minimum Distance Habitable room window A habitable room window on an elevation that does not front onto a road or public footpath.
-12 metres between two single-storey windows.
-21 metres for two or more storeys.
+12 metres between two ground floor windows.
+Otherwise 21 metres.
 Habitable room window A habitable room window on an elevation that fronts onto a road or public footpath.
 18 metres Habitable room window The rear garden of a neighbouring property.
 6 metres for single- storey 10.5 metres for two- storey 15 metres for three or more storeys Ground floor habitable room window A two-storey blank wall (or a two- storey wall that only includes non-habitable room windows).
 12 metres A bedroom window on ground floor or in basement The public highway (including public footpaths or public car parks).
 3 metres

-Interface distances between two storey habitable windows and neighbouring properties.
+Figure 1 Interface distances between two-storey habitable windows and neighbouring properties.

-Interface distances between single-storey habitable windows and neighbouring gardens.
+Figure 2 Interface distances between single-storey habitable windows and neighbouring properties.

-Interface distances between two-storey dwellings
+Figure 3 Interface distances between two-storey dwellings facing each other across the public highway.

-Interface distances between single-storey dwellings
+Figure 4 Interface distance between single-storey dwellings

 3.3 The lower interface distance for elevations facing a street reflect the fact that those elevations are going to experience less privacy due to comings and goings of pedestrians and vehicles.
+The lower interface distances between two ground floor windows that do not face the public highway (i.e. usually across rear gardens) is to reflect the fact that these will be separated by a garden fence or wall.

-3.4 If the development is unable to meet these standards, you will need to show why your application should be allowed.
-Circumstances where this might be considered acceptable may include:
+- 3.4 If the development is unable to meet these standards, you will need to show why your application should be allowed.
+Circumstances where this might be considered acceptable may include: - i.

-- i.
 The local area is characterised by lesser distances between properties and it is not possible to meet the interface distances. - ii.
 No significant harm to existing or future living conditions would result. - iii.
 Where there would be significant harm to living conditions, appropriate measures are proposed to reduce the negative impact to an acceptable level.
-This may include bespoke window design.

-3.5 Habitable room windows are very important for amenity, whether for privacy, outlook or for light.
+This may include be be window design. - 3.5 Habitable room windows are very important for amenity, whether for privacy, outlook or for light.
 A habitable room is a room that people are more likely to spend time in.
 It is also important to understand the difference between a primary window and a secondary window.
 The table below sets this out: